Siddhant3519/My-First-Game-Engine/README.md

 This repository features my first-ever C++ game engine built from scratch and an OIT Playground made using this game engine, showcasing my journey into game development.

+**Note: The following projects have poor documentation of code, and doesn't reflect my ability to write clean documented code**

 ## **<ins>Projects</ins>**
 ### **1. Personal C++ Game Engine**